Rehash

 Jasher 20:2

-And when they entered the land he said to Sarah his wife, “Say you are my sister, to anyone that will ask you, in order that we may escape the evil of the inhabitants of the land.”
+When they entered the land, Abraham said to Sarah his wife, “Tell anyone who asks that you are my sister, so we can avoid the evil intentions of the people here.”

 King Abimelech takes Sarah